-- Old Venus OS firmware versions are available for download here: https://updates.victronenergy.com/feeds/venus/release/ images/ - 2.
-For Venus GX and Octo GX use the beaglebone folder. - 3.
+- 1. Old Venus OS firmware versions are available for download here: https://updates.victronenergy.com/feeds/venus/release/ images/ - 2.
+For Cerbo GX use the einstein folder. - 3.
 Download the .swu file of the version required. - 4.
 Store the .swu file in the root folder of a USB-stick or MicroSD-card. - 5.
 Insert the USB-stick or MicroSD-card into your GX device. - 6.
 Note that you will see a warning "Attached storage contains a firmware image, not using for data logging.".
 The warning can safely be ignored. - 7.
-Navigate to Settings → Firmware → Install firmware from SD/USB. - 8.
+Navigate to Settings $\rightarrow$ Firmware $\rightarrow$ Install firmware from SD/USB. - 8.
 It should show the specific firmware version under 'Firmware found'.
 Click on it to install.